 Where a textbook is a collection of information about a given subject, a curriculum is the totality of student experiences that happen in a classroom in support of student learning and school goals.

-Where a textbook stands on its own as one complete and discrete body of knowledge, a curriculum (especially via curriculum mapping) examines what students learn across subjects, grade levels and standards, throughout their entire educational journey.
+A textbook stands on its own as one complete and discrete body of knowledge, but a curriculum (especially via curriculum mapping) examines what students learn across subjects, grade levels and standards, throughout their entire educational journey.

-Where textbooks deliver the same material to every student across schools, districts and even countries, curriculum allows teachers to uniquely tailor how their class engages with learning content – and gives them the flexibility to alter their course if their goals aren’t being met.
+Textbooks deliver the same material to every student across schools, districts and even countries, while curriculum allows teachers to uniquely tailor how their class engages with learning content – and gives them the flexibility to alter their course if their goals aren’t being met.

 Where textbooks expect students to self-evaluate where they make mistakes, lack understanding (and provide no guidance when students get stuck), curriculum provides opportunities for teachers to ask questions, provide additional resources and guide students to the right path.

-Where textbooks provide a single perspective or interpretation of its subject – often presented as “correct” through its singular authority – curriculum gives space to assess the completeness of information and explore other, sometimes competing, viewpoints.
+Textbooks provide a single perspective or interpretation of its subject, often presented as “correct” through its singular authority, while curriculum gives space to assess the completeness of information and explore other, sometimes competing, viewpoints.